 - Grade students’ submitted revisions (and customize your grading rubric)

-- Delete comments given or received by the student, hiding it from the comment recipient
+- Delete specific comments given or received by the student, hiding them from the comment recipient

 - Request an additional revision, which takes students back to the Revise step to edit their writing again

 - Tell me more about Peer Reviews!